Genealogical Notes About William Johnson of Batavia, Illinois

 Lizzie Johnson 21 F W Illinois

-Now we see a birthplace of Maine given for William, and a birthdate for Lizzie that is in agreement with the date of 1849 given in the Marshall County history covering Blue Springs, Kansas.
+Now we see a birthplace of Maine given for William, and a birthdate for Lizzie that agrees with the date of 1849 given in the Marshall County, Kansas, history section covering Blue Rapids, Kansas, but differs from the date given in a marriage record.

 The 1880 Federal Census for Illinois